selfup/repo-one/README.md

 The following information is more a journal/log to see what has happened since my interest in programming.

+**Update: 08/14/2015**

+	Passed Module 1 at Turing
+	Going to keep working on ruby
+	Will make a repo for progress on continuation of ruby

 **Update: 06/20/2015**

 	Almost done with my Turing prework